Many common household items can pose a serious threat to our canine companions and feline friends.

 - And seizures

-If you think your pet has ingested a dangerous plant, food, chemical or medication it is important that you contact your local Greencross Vets clinic immediately on 1300 GREEN X.
+If you think your pet has ingested a dangerous plant, food, chemical or medication it is important that you contact your local Greencross Vets clinic immediately.

 Preparing our pet care team members with information about your pet’s weight, what they have eaten, how much they’ve eaten and when it was ingested is also very helpful information to provide as soon as possible.